Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

 And when it was taken away from me it left me feeling completely lost.

-This loss of identity is common and can apply to so many areas of your life.
+This anger at a loss of identity caused by pain is common and can apply to so many areas of your life.

-For example you might struggle if you are no longer able to do the job that you define yourself by.
+For example, you may struggle if you are no longer able to do the job that you define yourself by.

-Or maybe you pride yourself on being a hands-on parent and do fun outdoor stuff with the kids.
+Or maybe you pride yourself on being a hands-on parent and doing fun outdoor stuff with the kids.

 How do you cope if your back pain means you are no longer able to be the active parent you define yourself as?